Estimated reading time: 7 minutes

 Some employees received as low as a 2% increase.
 The higher performers received as high as 4.5% increase, which translates into a raise of $416 for the poor performers.
 But more than twice as much – $936 for the higher-performing employees.

-Now, if you total what all of these increases add up to, you’ll see that these pay increases will cost the organization $8,008, which ends up being what was budgeted.
+Now, if you total what these increases add up to, you’ll see that these pay increases will cost the organization $8,008, which ends up being what was budgeted.

 Average Employee Scores and Percentage Increase